 Not enough of us are sharing the good news.
 That includes me.
 I’m asking God for more boldness, more awareness of who might need to hear.
 In our prosperity we feel little need of heaven’s hope, little urgency to keep telling the story.

-But Peter urges us, “The day of the Lord will come like a thief in the night…therefore be diligent to be found by Him in peace, spotless and blameless” (Joel 2:28-32).
+But Peter urges us, “The day of the Lord will come like a thief … be diligent to be found by him without spot or blemish, and at peace (2 Peter 3:10-14).
 Even today, Jesus is manifesting Himself alive in dreams and visions reported from around the world, particularly in the Middle East.

 Does hearing that report make you scoff?
 Are you responding in doubt as Thomas did?
 The prophesy from the book of Joel declares that in the last days many will dream dreams and see visions.
 Could it be that we are nearing the days foretold so long ago, that life will not continue as it has indefinitely?